vegaprotocol/documentation/docs/node-operators/get-started/setup-datanode.md

   ToSegment = "<segment-id-of-last-segment-you-require>"
   MinimumBlockCount = <number-of-blocks-before-the-end-of-the-segment-you-require>
 ```

+To initialise the data node with the latest segment, you can leave `ToSegment` empty.
+By default, this will ensure you initialise the data node with the latest segment with the number of blocks that are specified in `MinimumBlockCount`.
+The default `MinimumBlockCount` is 1.

 If you are trying to initialise the data node with a large number of blocks, or have a slow internet connection for example, it is possible that the network history download will fail due to a timeout.
 Your data node logs may see an error such as: